-(Tabangin et al. 2009)(Wang et al. 2018a)Conclusion
+Complications in detection of cis-acting loci

+The vast majority of eQTL studies identify a strong signature of cis-acting loci.
+However, in B. cinerea, the main detected pattern was trans-eQTL with few identified cis-eQTL.
+A deeper investigation suggested that this may be due to genetic factors that complicate the ability to identify cis-acting SNPs.
+B. cinerea has high haplotype diversity, and in three gene clusters investigated, potential rare cis-acting variants fell below the minor allele cutoff for GWA potentially leading to false negative detection errors (Tabangin et al. 2009).
+Further, a number of deletions were found in this locus, which also complicates the detection of a cis-eQTL signature by introducing non-SNP variation unused by current GWA algorithms.
+Additional cis-acting variants may also be hidden by undetected transposon variation (Porquier et al. 2019).

+A full understanding of the pattern of potential cis-acting loci in B. cinerea would require a detailed investigation of structural variation by incorporating long-read sequencing in a larger population size.
+Additionally, the GWA algorithms would need to be written to allow for simultaneous use of both SNP and presence/ absence polymorphism data; one option is to code deletions as an additional state for each genotyped variant (Wang et al. 2018a).
+It should be noted that these same difficulties would also create undetected trans-eQTL.
+This does suggest that there is likely a significant fraction of undetected cis-eQTLs within B. cinerea, caused by the high polymorphism rate within this species.

+Conclusion

 Previous work in the B. cinerea – A. thaliana pathosystem established connections between host polymorphisms and lesion growth, between gene expression and lesion size, and between transcriptomes of the host and pathogen (Corwin et al. 2016b; Zhang et al. 2017; Zhang et al. 2019).
-This study begins to establish the foundation to begin testing directional causal inferences from pathogen genome to transcriptome to disease phenotype by connecting genetic variation in the pathogen to expression changes in both the host’s and pathogen’s transcriptomes.
-This showed a preponderance of trans-acting polymorphisms with predominantly moderate to small effects, suggesting that a polygenic architecture underlies the transcriptome variation, similar to the virulence interaction.
+This study establishes a foundation to study how genetic variation in the pathogen can manipulate the host transcriptome to influence disease progression.
+In the Arabidopsis/Botrytis pathosystem, this connection had a preponderance of trans-acting polymorphisms with mainly moderate to small effects, suggesting that a polygenic architecture underlies the transcriptome variation, similar to the polygenic architecture observed for virulence.
 Using previously defined transcriptome modules showed that there may be a modular structure to these effects, with specific pathogen SNPs linking to specific modules in either the host or the pathogen.
-However, future validation work will be required to further understand the directionality and mechanism of this crosstalk.
-For pathogen eQTL affecting host networks, mutants in the eQTL and the host target genes could elucidate whether the pathogen is specifically targeting host networks, or whether the host is sensing and countering the pathogen attack in response to particular signals.
+However, future validation work will be required to test the directionality and mechanism of this crosstalk.
 Similar work in other systems will help to build our functional knowledge of cross-kingdom communication between host and pathogen.

 METHODS